euribates/notes/source/notes-on-svg.md

 El soporte de los diferentes navegadores a las diferentes partes del estándar SVG actualizado lo puedes ver en [Caniuse](https://caniuse.com/?cats=SVG&statuses=all).

+## morphing paths

+One of the attributes that can be animated in SMIL (but not in CSS) is the d attribute (short for data) of an SVG .
+The d attribute contains the data which defines the outline of the shape that you’re drawing.
+The path data consists of a set of commands and coordinates that tell the browser where and how to draw points, arcs, and lines that make up the final path.

+Animating this attribute allows us to morph SVG paths and create shape tweening effects.
+But, in order to be able to morph shapes, the start, end, and any intermediate path shapes need to have the exact same number of vertices/points, and they need to appear in the same order.
+If the number of vertices doesn’t match, the animation wouldn’t work.
+The reason for this is that the shape changing actually happens by moving the vertices, and interpolating their positions, so if one vertex is missing or does not match, the paths won’t be interpolated anymore.

+To animate an SVG path, you specify the attributeName to be d, and then set the from and to values that specify the start and end shapes, and you can use the values attribute to specify any intermediate values you want the shape to go through in between.

+For the sake of brevity, I won’t get into the details of how to do this here.
+Instead, you can read this excellent article by Noah Blon, in which he explains how he created a shape-tweening kind-of-loading animation using .
+The live demo for Noah’s article is this:

 ## Cómo entender las propiedades `width`, `height` y `viewBox`